Portious Warren

-Portious Warren (born 2 March 1996) is an athlete from Trinidad and Tobago competing in the shot put and discus throw.
+Portious Warren (born 2 March 1996) is a Trinidad and Tobago athlete competing in the shot put and discus throw.
 She won a silver medal in the former at the 2019 Summer Universiade.

+White was an All-American shot putter for the Alabama Crimson Tide track and field team, finishing runner-up in the shot put at the 2019 NCAA Division I Outdoor Track and Field Championships.